This is an analysis and review of the best direct drive smart trainers for cycling.

 Check it out:

-- What you need a direct drive trainer
+Why you need a direct drive smart turbo trainer?

 Direct drive trainers – although more expensive – allow greater accuracy.
 It can also simulate a more realistic bike feeling.